-Post-retirement life has received a lot of attention in recent years.
-The need for forecasting the life expectancy for the elderly is essential to deal with the longevity risk and mortality models are a popular choice.
-However, there is no consensus which model is better in modelling the elderly's mortality rates.
+Postretirement life has received a lot of attention in recent years.
+Forecasting the life expectancy for the elderly is essential to deal with the longevity risk, and mortality models are a popular choice.
+However, there is no consensus on which model is better in modeling the mortality rates of the elderly.
 Also, due to the data availability, it is often necessary to interpolate mortality rates beyond the highest recorded ages.
-In this paper, we propose a synthesis model, combining relational and stochastic mortality models, in order to achieve a better fit of mortality rates for the elderly and mortality extrapolation.
+In this article, we propose a synthesis model, combining relational and stochastic mortality models, in order to achieve a better fit of mortality rates for the elderly and mortality extrapolation.

-The idea behind the synthesis is similar to the construction of life tables in Taiwan, where two different approaches are used: one for the elderly and the other for younger ages.
-Basically, we think that stochastic models are preferred for younger ages and relational models can be used for the elderly.
+The idea behind the synthesis model is similar to the construction of life tables in Taiwan, where two different approaches are used: one for the elderly and the other for younger ages.
+Basically, we think that stochastic models are preferable for younger ages and relational models can be used for the elderly.
 In this study, we consider LC and CBD models for younger ages and Gompertz, CK, and logistic models for the older ages.
-We use empirical data from the Human Mortality Database (U.S., U.K., Japan, and Taiwan; years 1970-2009) to evaluate the proposed approach.
+We use empirical data from the Human Mortality Database (the United States, the United Kingdom, Japan, and Taiwan; years 1970-2009) to evaluate the proposed approach.
 The data are separated into training and testing periods, and the RMSE and MAPE are used as error criteria.
 The synthesis mortality models generally have smaller fitting errors (and AIC values) in the training periods and smaller forecasting errors in the testing periods.

-In addition, we found that the LC and CBD models perform well for mortality rates of age 65 to 84 and the synthesis models are a good choice for older ages.
-The synthesis models also have stability performance for mortality extrapolation, up to age 105.
-It seems that the synthesis model performs especially well for the elderly and the oldest-old (i.e., ages 85 and over) and it can be used to annuity products and insurance products related to older ages.
-However, similar to the results of previous studies, we found that no mortality models can dominate other models at all cases and the fitting results are highly data-dependent.
+In addition, we found that the LC and CBD models perform well for mortality rates of ages 65 to 84 years and the synthesis models are a good choice for older ages.
+The synthesis models also have stability performance for mortality extrapolation, up to age 105 years.
+It seems that the synthesis model performs especially well for the elderly and the oldest-old (i.e., ages 85 and over), and it can be used for annuity products and insurance products related to older ages.
+However, similar to the results of previous studies, we found that no mortality models can dominate other models at all cases and the fitting results are highly data dependent.
 We only include four countries in this study, and we should consider more data in the future.

-There are quite a lot of choices for the stochastic and relational models.
-In addition to use the historical data and the backcasting procedure to choose the feasible combination of models, we can also use the idea of exploratory data analysis to screen possible choices of models.
+There are many choices for the stochastic and relational models.
+In addition to using the historical data and the backcasting procedure to choose the feasible combination of models, we can also use the idea of exploratory data analysis to screen possible choices of models.
 We can adapt the idea of Yue (2002) and develop tools for checking whether the mortality data satisfy certain model assumption.
 For example, bootstrapping simulation can be used to construct possible range of parameter C for the Gompertz model.
 This can help to narrow down the possible choices of mortality models.